 America has plenty of coal.
-Its mines produced 1.2 billion tons in 2008, nearly all of it destined for electricity generation.
-That was a record year, but it barely scratched the surface of U.S. recoverable coal reserves, which are estimated at about 270 billion tons.
-In fact, more than one-fourth of the total known world coal reserves are located in the United States.
-Despite such coal riches, questions have recently been raised about how accessible these reserves truly are.
+Its mines produced about 1 billion tons in 2012, nearly all of it destined for domestic electricity generation, but also some for export.
+That is only a tiny fraction of U.S. recoverable coal reserves, which are estimated at about 258 billion tons.
+In fact, more than one-fourth of the world’s total known coal reserves are located in the United States.
+Despite the magnitude of those resources, questions have recently been raised about how accessible these reserves truly are.
 The location, quality, and recoverability of the coal could significantly impact these supply estimates and experts caution that the reserves should be analyzed more closely with these factors in mind.

 More than one-fourth of the total known world coal reserves are in the United States.

 Absent major policy changes, such as taxes on carbon, coal consumption in the United States is projected to grow slightly during the next 25 years, from 891 million tons in 2012 to 979 million tons by 2040—about 0.3% per year.
 If current practice continues, about 90% of the coal will be used to generate electricity.
 But federal and state policies governing permissible emissions from power plants may change, affecting the way coal is used.
 In addition, competing energy sources for electricity generation could reduce the demand for coal.
 Future increases in the supply will probably come from western states because of the low sulfur content of the resource in that region, which now provides about 52% of the nation’s coal.
 Wyoming alone typically accounts for about 39% of all domestic coal mined.